simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 If the current population size is smaller than the required amount, as is the case in the example above, the efficiency of all Production Lines requiring the respective type of workforce is impacted negatively.
 More precisely, the efficiency is multiplied with the percentage of workers available, i.e.: _Efficiency x (Population Size / Required)_

-__Note: All Production Lines employ workers even when no orders are queued or production is halted.__ Idle workers cannot be moved from one Section to another.
+__Note: All Production Lines employ workers even when no orders are queued or production is halted.__ Idle workers cannot be moved from one building to another.

 ### Worker satisfaction